iamproperty/coding-test/README.md

 # Laravel Coding Test

 You should have been told which set of tasks to complete.
-If not please contact software@iamproperty.com.
+If not please let your contact know.

 Feel free to do both sets if you want.